jestjs/jest/docs/CLI.md

 Run tests from one or more projects, found in the specified paths; also takes path globs.
 This option is the CLI equivalent of the [`projects`](configuration#projects-arraystring--projectconfig) configuration option.
 Note that if configuration files are found in the specified paths, _all_ projects specified within those configuration files will be run.

+### `--randomize`

+Shuffle the order of the tests within a file.
+The seed used to generate the new order will be printed to stdout.
+In order to determine the seed refer to the `--seed` CLI option.

 ### `--reporters`

 Run tests with specified reporters.
 [Reporter options](configuration#reporters-arraymodulename--modulename-options) are not available via CLI.
 Example with multiple reporters: